Skip to product information

 Simple, accurate, and easy to use urine test strip to detect persistently elevated levels of FSH associated with reduced fertility, perimenopause, early menopause and menopause.

-Key features of the Menopause test
+Key features of the home menopause and perimenopause test kit:

 • Over 99% accurate.